kszr/MIDI-Image-Converter/README.md

 This was my final project for the Fall 2013 offering of CS 242 at the University of Illinois at Urbana-Champaign.

-Expansions of very kinds are underway.
+Expansions of various kinds are underway.